rhomobile/rhomobile-docs/docs/en/edge/guide/apiusage.md

 </table>

 ## Using 2.2 APIs
-Some API classes that may have been available in RhoMobile Suite 2.2 and have not yet have been incorporated in the new Common API class set for RhoMobile Suite 5.0.
-However these APIs are still available in the 2.2 format.
-The following API classes will soon be incorporated in furture versions of RhoMobile Suite 5.x in order to supply both a Common API format in both JavaScript and Ruby.
+Below is a list of API classes available in RhoMobile Suite 2.2 and have not yet have been incorporated in the new Common API class set for RhoMobile Suite 5.2.
+These APIs are still available in the 2.2 format.
+The following API classes will be incorporated into furture versions of the RhoMobile Suite so as to supply a common API format for in both JavaScript and Ruby.

-**NOTE: When using 2.2 APIs in RhoMobile 5.0, the [2.2 API compatibility matrix](../../2.2.0/rhoelements/apicompatibility) still applies.**
+**NOTE: When using 2.2 APIs in RhoMobile 5.2, the [2.2 API compatibility matrix](../../2.2.0/rhoelements/apicompatibility) still applies.**

 * [Mapview](../../2.2.0/rhodesapi/mapview-api)
 * [Contacts](../../2.2.0/rhodesapi/rhocontact-api)